blmstrm/genericTree/README.md

 genericTree
 ===========
-A generic tree implementation in Java.
+A generic tree implementation in Java aimed to provide as many different tree implementations as possible.

 Usage
 ===========